YasmeenAbdallah139/Real-Time-Flight-Tracking-Task/README.md

 ##

 ### Step 2:
-I made a kafka producer using faker and connected it to the kafka brocker and made sure that the kafka topic is shown in kafka UI I accessed in localhost
+I made a kafka producer using faker and connected it to the kafka brocker and made sure that the kafka topic is shown in kafka UI I accessed in localhost8080

 ![producer](images/producer.jpg)
 ##